Chart Color Schemes

 Munno Para West - Angle Vale hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Munno Para West - Angle Vale's median age is 29 years, which is lower than the Greater Adelaide average of 39 and the Australian median of 38.
-Compared to Greater Adelaide, Munno Para West - Angle Vale has a higher proportion of residents aged 25-34 (20.4%) but fewer residents aged 65-74 (5.2%).
-This concentration of 25-34 year-olds is notably above the national average of 14.5%.
-Between 2021 and present, the proportion of residents aged 35 to 44 has increased from 13.4% to 15.6%, while the proportion of those aged 15 to 24 has decreased from 14.0% to 13.2%.
-By 2041, demographic modeling projects significant changes in Munno Para West - Angle Vale's age profile, with the 45 to 54 age cohort expected to grow by 65%, increasing from 2,354 people to 3,885.
+Munno Para West - Angle Vale's median age is 29 years, which is notably lower than the Greater Adelaide average of 39 and significantly below the Australian median of 38.
+Compared to Greater Adelaide, Munno Para West - Angle Vale has a higher concentration of residents aged 25-34 (20.4%) but fewer residents aged 65-74 (5.2%).
+This 25-34 concentration is well above the national average of 14.5%.
+Between 2021 and present, the age group of 35 to 44 has grown from 13.4% to 15.6% of the population, while the 15 to 24 cohort has declined from 14.0% to 13.2%.
+Demographic modeling suggests that Munno Para West - Angle Vale's age profile will evolve significantly by 2041, with the 45 to 54 age group projected to expand considerably, increasing by 1,484 people (62%) from 2,400 to 3,885.